ibm-cloud-docs/power-iaas/faq.md

 [Off-premises]{: tag-blue}

 {{site.data.keyword.powerSys_notm}} supports Red Hat Enterprise Linux (RHEL) and SUSE Linux Enterprise (SLES) distributions.
-The following Linux stock images are available when you select Full Linux Subscription (learn more about [Full Linux® subscription for {{site.data.keyword.powerSys_notm}} on cloud](/docs/power-iaas?topic=power-iaas-set-full-Linux)) or BYOL (Bring Your Own License):
+Linux stock images are available when you select Full Linux Subscription or Bring Your Own License (BYOL).
+For more information, see [Full Linux® subscription for {{site.data.keyword.powerSys_notm}} on cloud](/docs/power-iaas?topic=power-iaas-set-full-Linux).

+The following list of Linux stock images are available:

 Red Hat